 Reset the device to factory settings

 Note: We don’t recommend doing this if you’re not entirely sure what you’re doing.
-To learn more, check this article.
+To learn more, we suggest reading our article on the topic o factory reset.

 - Once you are certain that everything can be safely deleted, in Settings > System > Advanced, choose Reset options.